 The shopping center was sold in 2015 to a company based in California--Cadence Littleton Co.
 LLC.
 This San Rafael-based business is an arm of a larger company called Cadence Asset Management.
 With its headquarters in San Francisco, this private retail investment manager bought the shopping center for $10 million.

-A few of the businesses occupying Woodlawn Shopping Center at 1500 West Littleton Boulevard in 2017 are Sherwin Williams, Act II Consignment Boutique, Anytime Fitness, Family Dollar Store, Harley's: A Hot Dog Revolution, Louis' Diner, Mountain Man Fruit & Nut, India's Best Restaurant, and New Creations Beauty Salon.
-Plans were announced in 2017 to add a new 5000 square foot building to the shopping center; the building will include a drive-through coffee shop.
+A few of the businesses occupying Woodlawn Shopping Center at 1500 West Littleton Boulevard in 2021 are Sherwin Williams Paint Store, Simple Simon's Pizza, Anytime Fitness, Harley's: A Hot Dog Revolution, Louis' Diner, Mountain Man Fruit & Nut, India's Best Restaurant, Dollar Tree and Arc Thrift Store.

 Varian Ashbaugh and Carroll Quelland acquired nearly an acre of L-shaped ground east of Datura by February 1960 and said that, while they had no immediate plans, they would probably build a series of small shops facing west.
 They said they had bought the Earl Barcus and Henry Mefford land, giving them 150 feet along the south side of Littleton Boulevard.
 The Barcus and Mefford houses had already been moved.
 They had also secured the adjoining land on Gallup Avenue that had been the Lucy Huntley property.
 It still had two small rental houses on it.